-The current COVID-19 downturn is showing many household names fall in value.
+The COVID-19 downturn and the inflationary woes facing the current market have both shown that many household names can suddenly fall in value.
 Some of the stocks some might consider 'oversold' include Apple (NASDAQ: AAPL), Warren Buffett's Berkshire Hathaway (NYSE: BRK.B), and The Trade Desk (NASDAQ: TTD).

-Many of the more hype-driven investors among us might also argue that 'meme stock' members Tesla (NASDAQ: TSLA), Beyond Meat (NASDAQ: BYND), Virgin Galactic (NYSE: SPCE) and their ilk are also oversold.
+Many of the more hype-driven investors among us might also argue that 'meme stock' members Tesla (NASDAQ: TSLA), Beyond Meat (NASDAQ: BYND), GameStop (NYSE: GME) and their ilk are also oversold.
 It's all a matter of perspective.

 In situations like this, the company has not changed its core values or business model.
 An oversold stock is considered cheaper than it should be and can be a great opportunity to get a favorite stock at a discount price, though the oversold condition is not an automatic buy signal.